 "We're running into a lot of new problems today because of what we emphasize in this culture.
 The word 'success' to the average person means earning a lot of money and having a home, two cars, children in college.
 Success to me is entirely different to what success is to the average person.
 Success is being a successful human being in terms of pursuing what you believe in.
 If you believe in making paintings, writing poetry, writing music.
 If this is what you really want, you're successful to yourself.
 But to be successful to your culture means to sell yourself short of what you really want." - Jacque Fresco

 "Thousands of candles can be lighted from a single candle, and the life of the candle will not be shortened.
 Happiness never decreases by being shared." -Buddha

-Efficiency: People talk about the problems of the world, but are sometimes confused about what we can do about it.
-What seems to be lacking is strategic thinking and a system of sharing knowledge of what really works.
-Many of us would like to have an off-grid sustainably designed home and garden, but cannot afford it because of the rising cost of homes, rentals, and the loss of jobs overseas; however, working together as a group we believe we can accomplish that opportunity and keep it long-term.
+Efficiency: People often talk about the problems of the world, but many do not discuss things we can do as a solution.
+What seems to be lacking is strategic thinking and a system of sharing knowledge about what works and what does not work.
+Many of us would like to have an off-grid sustainably designed home and garden, but cannot afford it because of the rising cost of homes, land, construction, rentals, and the loss of jobs overseas; however, working together as a group with members who have professional experience, we believe we can accomplish that opportunity and keep it sustainable long-term.
 We have seen successful examples in remote locations but would like to live in urban areas for employment, educational, and social opportunities.